izevel/Group-4-Final-Product/README.md

 To get a local copy of this project up and running, follow these steps:

-## Getting Started

-To get a local copy of this project up and running, follow these steps:

 1. **Clone the repository**:
    ```bash
    git clone https://github.com/yourusername/Group-4-Final-Product.git